RaviGoyani99/SportCelebrityImageClassification/README.md

 **3. Run the Server:** Start the Flask server by navigating to the server directory and running python app.py.

 **4. Access the Web Interface:** Open your browser and go to http://localhost:5000 to access the image classification interface.

+**5. Deploy to cloud using aws Ec2 & NGINX web server:** for more info. see file "AWS_Deployment_Guide.md"

 ### Conclusion
 This project demonstrates the integration of various data science, machine learning, and web development tools to build a functional and practical application.
 It showcases how machine learning models can be effectively deployed to solve real-world problems, providing users with an interactive and engaging experience.